jermp/sshash/README.md

 ### Example 2

-    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 15 -l 2 -o salmonella_100.index
+    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 15 -o salmonella_100.sshash

 This example builds a dictionary from the input file `../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz` (a pangenome consisting in 100 genomes of *Salmonella Enterica*), with k = 31, m = 15, and l = 2.
-It also serializes the index on disk to the file `salmonella_100.index`.
+It also serializes the index on disk to the file `salmonella_100.sshash`.

 To perform some streaming membership queries, use:

-    ./sshash query -i salmonella_100.index -q ../data/queries/SRR5833294.10K.fastq.gz
+    ./sshash query -i salmonella_100.sshash -q ../data/queries/SRR5833294.10K.fastq.gz

 if your queries are meant to be read from a FASTQ file, or

-    ./sshash query -i salmonella_100.index -q ../data/queries/salmonella_enterica.fasta.gz --multiline
+    ./sshash query -i salmonella_100.sshash -q ../data/queries/salmonella_enterica.fasta.gz --multiline

 if your queries are to be read from a (multi-line) FASTA file.

 ### Example 3

-    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 13 -l 4 -s 347692 --canonical -o salmonella_100.canon.index
+    ./sshash build -i ../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz -k 31 -m 13 --canonical -o salmonella_100.canon.sshash

-This example builds a dictionary from the input file `../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz` (same used in Example 2), with k = 31, m = 13, l = 4, using a seed 347692 for construction (`-s 347692`), and with the canonical parsing modality (option `--canonical`).
-The dictionary is serialized on disk to the file `salmonella_100.canon.index`.
+This example builds a dictionary from the input file `../data/unitigs_stitched/salmonella_100_k31_ust.fa.gz` (same used in Example 2), with k = 31, m = 13, and with the canonical parsing modality (option `--canonical`).
+The dictionary is serialized on disk to the file `salmonella_100.canon.sshash`.

-The "canonical" version of the dictionary offers more speed for only a little space increase (for a suitable choice of parameters m and l), especially under low-hit workloads -- when the majority of k-mers are not found in the dictionary.
+The "canonical" version of the dictionary offers more speed for only a little space increase, especially under low-hit workloads -- when the majority of k-mers are not found in the dictionary.
 (For all details, refer to the paper.)

 Below a comparison between the dictionary built in Example 2 (not canonical) and the one just built (Example 3, canonical).

-    ./sshash query -i salmonella_100.index -q ../data/queries/SRR5833294.10K.fastq.gz
+    ./sshash query -i salmonella_100.sshash -q ../data/queries/SRR5833294.10K.fastq.gz

-    ./sshash query -i salmonella_100.canon.index -q ../data/queries/SRR5833294.10K.fastq.gz
+    ./sshash query -i salmonella_100.canon.sshash -q ../data/queries/SRR5833294.10K.fastq.gz

 Both queries should originate the following report (reported here for reference):